EPCCed/20220421_GROMACS_introduction/_episodes/04-post-analysis.md

 >> ### Exercise
 >>
->> Create a group of containing the hydrogen atoms in the water molecules.
+>> Create a group containing the hydrogen atoms in the water molecules.
 >>> ### Solution
 >>> ```
 >>> a HW1 | a HW2